elhamkhani/PaymentGateway/README.md

 ## Bank Mock server

-In postman collection there is a mock server that will return two statuses(successful or unsuccessful) from bank server.
+In postman collection there is a mock server that will return two statuses(successful or failed) from bank server.
 The Bank Server Endpoint should be set in appsettings.json file.

 ## CosmosDB